genomicepidemiology/evergreen/README.md

 The data __has to persist__ between runs in the base directory, or at least in *results\_db*, as the sqlite databases and consensus sequence files are kept there.
 Without those, ongoing monitoring is not possible and trees will be only inferred for the most recent isolates.
 The pipeline was designed for multiprocessing and a computer with at least 8 cores are recommended for use.
 It determines the number of cpu-s and adjusts the number of parallel processes accordingly.
 Maximum likelihood method works only on less than 300 non-redundant isolates.
 Above that only neighbor-joining trees are inferred.

+_KMA database and complete genomes folder_
+The classification database should be under hr_database/current, and that and the complete_genomes directory should be in the same analysis directory.
+(Symlinking the directories from one central place to different analysis folders is possible.)

 _Input_
 The input file should only contain new isolates.
 As long as *results\_db* is available with the files from the previous runs, the new isolates will be processed in addition to the previous isolates.